Najjanakumbi - 2km off Entebbe Road

 THE AGE LIMIT FOR GORILLA HABITUATION IN UGANDA.

-The minimum age for participating in the gorilla habituation experience is 15 years old.
 This age limit ensures that visitors are physically capable of trekking through the forest and are able to respect the safety and rules around interacting with the gorillas.

 COST OF HABITUATION PERMITS IN UGANDA